Fureai Sekibutsu no Sato (Village of Statues) – Toyama, Japan - Atlas Obscura

 Toyama, Japan

 Fureai Sekibutsu no Sato, or Village of Statues, lives up to its name.
 The public park is full of human figures, but they aren’t celebrities or politicians.
-Instead, many of the 800-some statues represent the friends and employees of local entrepreneur and park founder Mutsuo Furukawa.
+Instead, many of the 800-plus statues represent the friends and employees of local entrepreneur and park founder Mutsuo Furukawa.

 Established in 1989, it took about four years for all of the statues to be created and situated throughout the park.
 The oldest statues were placed at the top of the hill, while the newer ones were at the lower levels.